beauchamplab/rave/README.md

 rave::download_sample_data('_group_data')
 ```

-Once you see the folowing message, the subject is downloaded.
+Once you see the following message, the subject is downloaded.
 The directory (XXX) will vary depending on the machine.
 If a subject previously exists, RAVE will ask you to choose from replacing, creating new or abandon the downloaded subject.

 ```
 [ INFO ]: Expanding zip file